 Jeff and I opted to do the sampler flight, but didn’t quite do the math on how much beer that meant we had to finish in the short time before our tour began.
 Needless to say, the quality of our pictures, and my memory, may have been somewhat impacted.
 A few of our favorites were Mama’s Little Yella Pils, Ten FIDY, and of course, Dales Pale Ale.
 I would tell you what else we liked, and what he others in the group liked, if only I could remember.
 Let’s just say it was all really good!

+Next on the agenda was the tour of the Oskar Blues Brewery.
 Our tour guide for the day was Garrett.
-I’m sure he’s experienced dealing with our sorts before: wide-eyed, somewhat-buzzed home brewers who are full of nonstop questions.
-Garrett was great and we learned a lot about the operation, even more than our first tour several months ago.
-The new canning line that’s been added since our first visit is incredible, and huge!
-I wish we could have seen it in action, but know that even the most dedicated brewery employee deserves a few days off, so I understand it not operating on weekends.
+He was great, and seemed very experienced dealing with our type before: wide-eyed, somewhat-buzzed home brewers who are full of nonstop questions.
+We learned a lot about the operation, even more than our first tour several months ago.
+A new canning line has recently been added, and its incredible.
+We wish we could have seen it in action, but apparently they don’t can on weekends.
+We suppose even the most dedicated brewery employee deserves a weekend off.
+Unless you’re Garrett.
+Hey, someone has to show us around!

-After the tour we had more beers at the Tasty Weasel before deciding we really needed some food, and making our way back to Homemade Liquids and Solids.
-By that point in our long day of beer sampling we decided to stick to non-alcoholic beverages.
-However, the food was all great!
-I could live on their Mac & Cheese alone (though that would probably be ill-advised).
+After the tour we had a few beers at the Tasty Weasel, then we decided we needed some food.
+It wasn’t a tough decision to head back to Homemade Liquids and Solids.
+By that point in our long day of beer sampling, we decided to stick to non-alcoholic beverages.
+We did have plenty of food, though, and it was all delicious!
+I could live on their Mac & Cheese alone, though that would probably be ill-advised.